In both Mythology and Folklore, some of the biggest mythical creatures tend to stand above the crowd.

 Supposedly, these giants lived among the Basque people of north-central Spain and southwestern France.

 The Jentil were allegedly so tall and hairy that they were renowned for throwing stones from one mountain to another.

-These tales of stone throwing led to the belief that the Jentil were responsible for the creation of Neolithic monuments, called the dolmens, found in the Basque countryside.
+These tales of stone-throwing led to the belief that the Jentil was responsible for the creation of Neolithic monuments, called the dolmens, found in the Basque countryside.